This post was last updated on October 20, 2022 by Preethi Sukumaran

 We can see from these verses from Srimad Valmiki Ramayana, how the entire kingdom of Ayodhya prepares for their Lord’s return.
 The roads, homes, animals, cavalry and all citizens go to work joyously making every road smooth, and decorating the city with flags, auspicious torans, flowers, colors and lamps to welcome back their King and Queen.

-Bring in Mangalya into the Home this Deepavali
+Bring in Mangalya & Goddess Lakshmi into the Home this Deepavali

-One of the qualities of the Divine Mother, Goddess Mahalakshmi is “Mangalya” (auspicious).
+According to Indian Shastras, One of the qualities of the Divine Mother, Goddess Mahalakshmi is “Mangalya” (auspicious).
 Her name itself means “one who is the opposite of alakshmi” – Alakshmi is lack of prosperity or Daridra.
-Auspiciousness and prosperity comes with clean surroundings, neatness, carefully selected objects (a few), no hoarding and proper placement of all objects in the home.
+Auspiciousness and prosperity comes with a sparkling home, clean surroundings, removing clutter from your home, having carefully selected objects (a few), no hoarding and proper placement of all objects in the home.

-Clutter, dirt, cobwebs and excessive hoarding are also considered bad for mental peace in Ayurveda.
+Clutter, dirt, cobwebs and excessive hoarding do not just make your home look dirty and untidy.
+They are also considered bad for mental peace in Ayurveda.
 In fact, an excess of object hoarding is indicative of kapha aggravation mentally and indicates an increase in tamasic state (or can also trigger tamas).

-Before we decorate the home, the home must be cleaned and decluttered well.
+The first step to getting your home ready is to clean and declutter it well.
 Decluttering creates space, reduces tamasic tendencies and brings in freshness and positivity.

 - Seal any small cracks in the home which can harbor insects, roaches